The $RO(C_4)$ integral homology of a point: The generators

+There is another benefit to this choice: For $n=2$ there is a unique candidate for $(4u_{2\sigma})/u_{\lambda}^m$, and our general choice satisfies the nice property:

-We end this section with a subtle point that can arise when combining multiplication and division.
-The problem is that the expressions $(x/z)\cdot (y/w)$ and $(xy)/(zw)$ are not always equivalent: one can exist when the other doesn't, and even if both exist then they might not be equal!
+This brings us to the second subtle point: The expressions $(x/z)\cdot (y/w)$ and $(xy)/(zw)$ are not always equivalent: one can exist when the other doesn't, and even if both exist then they might not be equal!
 Case in point:

 as the left hand side generates a $\Z/2$, while the right is trivial owing to $w_3a_{\sigma}^3=0$.

 If $x/z,y/w$ exist then $(x/z)\cdot (y/w)=(xy)/(zw)$ is equivalent to $(x/z)\cdot (y/w)$ and $xy$ generating isomorphic cyclic subgroups.
 In practice, the elements given by our spectral sequences are of the form $(x/z)\cdot (y/w)$ and the additive structure is known apriori, so we can readily check this equality.